cgeneske/CyberArkEPMLCDLifecycle/README.md

 To delegate permissions to the certificate's private key, open the local machine's certificates snap-in (certlm.msc) and do the following:

-1.)
-Right-Click on the Client Certificate and navigate to "All Tasks" > "Manage Private Keys..."
+1. Right-Click on the Client Certificate and navigate to "All Tasks" > "Manage Private Keys..."

-2.)
-Add the script's executing context to the Access Control List (ACL) and grant "Read" permissions
+2. Add the script's executing context to the Access Control List (ACL) and grant "Read" permissions

-For more information on the CyberArk Central Credential Provider (CCP), please refer to CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/The-Central%20-Credential-Provider.htm
+For general information on the CyberArk Central Credential Provider (CCP), please refer to CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/The-Central%20-Credential-Provider.htm

+For guidance on configuring CCP for OS User authentication, see CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#ConfigureWindowsDomainAuthentication

+For guidance on configuring CCP for Certificate authentication, see CyberArk's official documentation here - https://docs.cyberark.com/AAM-CP/Latest/en/Content/CCP/Configure_CCPWindows.htm#SecurecommunicationbetweenapplicationsandtheCentralCredentialProvider

 ## Running via Scheduled Task (Non-Interactively)
 In general, the setup of a scheduled task to run this utility on a periodic basis (time based trigger) is very straight forward.
 The options for the user that is assigned to run this scheduled task depends on whether the Windows Credential Manager or CyberArk PAM (CCP) is used as the store for the PAM and API credentials.